hphelion/documentation/commercial/GA1/ceph/commercial.ceph-helion-openstack-ceph-storage-administration.md

 Adds/removes the address to/from the blacklist.
 When adding an address, you can specify how long it should be blacklisted in seconds; otherwise, it will default to 1 hour.
 A blacklisted address is prevented from connecting to any OSD.
 Blacklisting is most often used to prevent a lagging metadata server from making bad changes to data on the OSDs.

-These commands are mostly only useful for failure testing, as blacklists are normally maintained automatically and shouldn’t need manual intervention.
+These commands are mostly only useful for failure testing, as blacklists are normally maintained automatically and shouldn't need manual intervention.

 	ceph osd blacklist add ADDRESS[:source_port] [TIME]